Hirmuolio/runescape-equipment-tool/README.md

 * Loading bad setups will give bad results.
 * You can do nonsense setups.

-Monster/item data was sourced from https://www.osrsbox.com/projects/osrsbox-db/ (seems to be dead now).
+Monster/item data was sourced from https://github.com/0xNeffarion/osrsreboxed-db/tree/master